SAP-samples/teched2025-DA265/exercises/ex3/README.md

 <BR>
 <BR>

-Step 12:
+### Step 12: dimension values pop-down

 1. Place the cursor in the search box by clicking the **search box**.
-2. No action, just observe the drop-down box appearing with the dimension values for 'Corporation'.
+2. No action, just observe the pop-down box appearing with the dimension values for 'Corporation'.
 Without even running a query you can start to explore the data in the model.

 ![Image](img/5059.jpg)